 Sure, they are interviewing you for a position in their company, shop, team, whatever the case may be, and so they need to know that you fit the bill.
 That’s why they will ask you pertinent questions, discuss your work history, and try to make an accurate character judgement.
 It makes sense and is all part of the process.

 However, never forget that you are also there to make sure that the position in their company, shop, or team, fits you too.
 It needs to be a position that you are interested in or qualified for, and so you are well within your rights to ask them questions too.
 Never be afraid to ask for more details about the position for which you’re interviewing.
-I often ask questions along the lines of ‘what would a day in this role look like for me’ and ‘is this a role in which you see space for development’ when I attend interview, as I need to gauge whether this position is right for me too.
+Ask questions along the lines of ‘what would a day in this role look like for me’ and ‘is this a role in which you see space for development’ .

 2. Do your research